-The Research Forum delivers an extensive programme of lectures, conferences, workshops, artist talks, seminars, gallery lates and online and digital publications supporting advanced inquiry into the History of Art, Conservation and Curating.
+The Research Forum delivers an extensive programme indetail of lectures, conferences, workshops, artist talks, seminars, Gallery lates, and online and digital publications supporting advanced inquiry into the History of Art, Conservation and Curating.

-Hosting around 150 events per year, the varied programme of events looks to different periods and themes in art, visual culture and its history.
-Recent event series include 'The Art of the Buddhist World', 'Considering Collecting', and 'Exiles and Émigrés.'
+Hosting around 150 events per year, the varied programme covers periods and themes in art, visual culture, and its history.
+Recent event series include 'Buddhist Heritage and Conservation in Sri Lanka', and 'Fuseli and the Graphic Body'.

-The programme provides undergraduate students with insight into topics that expand and go beyond main areas of study, and students are encouraged to engage, debate and question during the events.
-Attending events provides students with extra opportunities for enhanced learning, and it can also help contextualise content taught in class.

-In addition to the core programme, online Open Courtauld events embrace a wide and diverse audience.
-Open Courtauld Hour provides packages of pop-up talks, performances and in detail object study sessions that explore and celebrate our collection, research in art history, curation and conservation.
+The programme provides undergraduate students with insight into topics that expand on and go beyond their main areas of study, and students are encouraged to engage, debate and question during the events.
+Attending events provides students with extra opportunities for enhanced learning and can help contextualise content taught in class.
+In addition to the core programme, Open Courtauld events embrace a wide and diverse audience.
+Open Courtauld provides packages of pop-up talks, performances, and in-detail object study sessions that explore and celebrate our collection, research in art history, curation and conservation.
 The series touches on pertinent issues magnifying contemporary thinking in society through the field of art history.
-The Research Forum also hosts a Decolonisation Reading Group scheme, open to all staff and students, intended to enable learning, debate, and reflection as a community.
+The Research Forum also hosts a Decolonisation Action Group scheme, open to all staff and students and intended to enable learning, debate, and reflection as a community.